kiwitcms/kiwitcms.github.io/content/2024-10-16-managed-hosting-explained.markdown

 *Managed Hosting* deployments use Amazon SES for email delivery which has the added benefit of automatically managing blacklists when a delivery fails or is marked as SPAM.
-As part of this subscription you will have to authorize one of your email addresses to be used with SES!
+As part of this subscription we will use an `@kiwitcms.org` email address authorized with Amazon SES!
-Alternatively we may use an email address on one of our own domains.

 **Delegated DNS & SSL management:** correct DNS and SSL configuration is vital for the